-As the weather gets warmer, family planners shift into high gear looking for ideas for family outings.
+At almost any time of year, family planners can count on a theme park to shift the annual vacation into high gear.
 Whether you’re planning a long vacation or just a day trip, a themepark is the perfect destination for family bonding no matter the age of your children.

 In “America’s Most Popular Family Vacations,” the FamilyTravelForum.com community offers its top 10 picks for the best themeparks in destinations with so much to do that you can plan a whole vacation around them.
-This list is not in any particular order, and there are many other great amusement parks reviewed in the new e-book, so you can tell the kids — no matter where you’re going — there’s fun ahead!
+This list is not in any particular order, and there are many other great amusement parks in North America, so you can tell the kids — no matter where you’re going — there’s fun ahead!

 Pigeon Forge, Tennessee is known for its wholesome population of good ol’ country-music-loving residents who put on a warm welcome.
 One of the region’s most well-known locals, of course, is Dolly Parton.
 In 1986, the spirited country singer opened Dollywood and it is now one of Tennessee’s most visited man-made attractions, receiving more than two-million visitors annually.
 The ever-expanding park has rides and amusements for every age, from toddler to adult, and was spared by the November 2016 wildfires that engulfed the region and many homes.